wp-plugins/add-headers/readme.txt

 == Frequently Asked Questions ==

-= Is this an "idiot" friendly plugin? =
+= What is the target audience of this plugin? =

-No. This plugin is strictly for those who know exactly what they are doing.
+This plugin exists strictly for people who know exactly what they are doing.

-= What knowledge is required before being able to use this plugin? =
+= What knowledge is required before being able to understand what this plugin is doing? =

 Before using this plugin or asking for support, it is mandatory to be able to fully understand the following terms: